rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 From PB 2.1 onwards the default value was changed to work out of the box with a greater number of server configurations, prior to PB 2.1 the default user agent was: "Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) Safari/%w"

+> Note: This attribute cannot be set to a custom value for apps using Internet Explorer as their rendering engine.
+If using IE, please leave this value as the default value.

 **Possible Values**

 * String